 - SAS standards also push social equivalence and financial uplifting of wage earners using our social clauses.

-- Traceability should available at every step – with the use of technology we are making it possible.
+- Traceability should be available at every step—with the use of technology, we are making it possible.

-- Organic input cost is higher hence we are providing low-cost alternatives like biodynamic, natural farming, etc. Promoting Nonchemical agents such as insect predators, mating disruption, and traps are used to protect crops from pests and disease.
+- Sustainable input cost is higher; hence we are providing low-cost alternatives like biodynamic, natural farming, etc. Promoting Non-chemical agents such as insect predators, mating disruption, and traps are used to protect crops from pests and disease.
 Weeds are managed through crop rotation, tillage, hand weeding, cover crops, mulches, flame weeding, and other management methods.